 While the exterior materials are contextually driven, the interior spaces and overall building form are designed with an open concept and cathedral ceilings in mind to optimize the sense of space and openness.
 The spaces additionally orientate around a great room two-story stone fireplace and open U-shape central stair leading to the lower family and guest level, creating an inviting transition.
 Being a second home, the owners will enjoy the use of low maintenance materials without compromising style through the implementation of stone at the lower level, along with metal roofing and cedar siding to allow this cottage to serve as a relaxing get away for many years.

-- Designer: Phelps Architects
+- PROJECT ARCHITECT: Phelps Architects

 - Location: New Harbor, ME